SumayyahSayyed/MeanArena_Chrome_Extension/README.md

 ### Working

-- The user downloads the chrome extension.
+- The user downloads the Chrome extension.
--	After dwonloading, pin the chrome extension to the extension bar right beside the google search bar.
+-	After downloading, pin the Chrome extension to the extension bar beside the Google search bar.
-- MeanArena provides access to multiple dictionaries i.e. Google Dictionary, Merriam Webster, Wordnik Dictionary.
+- MeanArena provides access to multiple dictionaries i.e. Google Dictionary, Merriam Webster, and Wordnik Dictionary.
 - Click on the extension icon to select your preferred dictionary.
-- Double click on any word and the definition will be retrieved and displayed from the selected dicionary.
+- Double-click on any word and the definition will be retrieved and displayed from the selected dictionary.
 -	To save the words, click "save".
 -	If the user is logged in to our MeanArena Website.
 The word along with its definition will be saved
--	Otherwise, the user is prompted to login or create an account.
+-	Otherwise, the user is prompted to log in or create an account.
+-	After refreshing the page, all the saved words will be underlined and their definitions can be accessed by hovering over them.

 ### Built with